ShiZhenze/ecommerce-account-security/README.md

 list, and the customer contacts support. **A permanent lockout converts a security event into a support cost and often a churn event.**

-### 3.4 Put the friction where money leaves, not where it arrives
+### 3.3 Placement — put the friction where money leaves, not where it arrives

+**The trade-off.** Concentrating verification on high-value actions means some genuine customers hit friction at the worst moment — when they are trying to move their own money.

-**The trade-off.** Uniform security spends its entire friction budget at login — the moment a customer is most likely to give up — and then leaves the account settings page, where takeover is actually converted into cash, no better defended than the product catalogue.
+**Why it matters.** Uniform security spends its entire friction budget at login, the point where a customer is most likely to give up, and then leaves the account settings page no better defended than the product catalogue.
+But takeover is not monetised while browsing.
+It is monetised at withdrawal, at payment, and above all at changing the bound phone number — after which the real owner cannot even recover the account.

 **Verdict: match verification strength to what is at stake.**